 "Taken my arms, taken my legs, taken my soul, left me with life in hell!"

+I am kinda dissappointed with it actually.
+It is quite odd to see such quality of sculpting combined with such terrible posing, something that is quite difficult to see when just looking at the blister.
 The legs are posed in a way that makes it look like it's floating or balancing on it's tippy toes.
 The built in bases under the feet are not parallel to the ground, but bent inwards, forcing you to either convert the miniature, "hot bend" the feet or make som kind of custom base to fit the crooked miniature.
 This is not really obvious while looking at their websites pictures, but it is evident in the preview pictures that was released.
 I don't know if their master looks like this or if their mold is warped, but I see people around the forums having the same problem.

 "WHAT'S IN THE BOOOX?"